 We are a professional music school that is designed to give your child a comprehensive music education of highest quality.
-We continue the musical tradition of the famous Russian and Western European Schools of music.
+We continue the musical tradition of the famous Ukrainian and Western European Schools of music.

 Yevgeniya (Jane) Lepskaya

 Yevgeniya (Jane) Lepskaya was born in 1974 in Kiev, Ukraine.
 She started studying piano at the age of five.
 From 1980-1989, she attended an elementary and middle school, as well as the children’s music school in District 24.
 At the age of 15 she was accepted to the highly competitive and prestigious Glier School of Music, presently called R. Glier Kiev Institute of Music (R.M.
 Glier Kyiv State Higher Music College).
 To visit Glier Kiev Institute of Music click here.

 In 1993, Ms. Lepskaya graduated with honors from Glier Institute of Music after winning several piano competitions, including the Rachmaninoff All Ukrainian Competition, the Szymanowski Competition, and multiple Glier School competitions.
 Ms. Lepskaya immigrated to the United States in 1994 where she was accepted, with a full scholarship, at Roosevelt University Chicago Musical College, to major in piano performance and pedagogy.
 In 1995 she also received a private scholarship from Professor Frank Untermeyer (one of the founding fathers of Roosevelt University).